Howea forsteriana: Cultivation

 The palm is an elegant plant, and is popular for growing indoors, requiring little light.
-Out of doors, it prefers a tropical region but will also grow in a cooler climate, and can tolerate temperatures down to -5 °C, but only for a few hours; normal temperatures should not go below 10°.
-It grows readily outside in areas such as southern Australia and northern New Zealand, where it is fairly common in private gardens or as a street tree.
+Out of doors, it prefers a tropical region but will also grow in a cooler climate, and can tolerate temperatures down to -5 °C, but only for a few hours; normal temperatures should not go below 10 °C. It grows readily outside in areas such as southern Australia and northern New Zealand, where it is fairly common in private gardens or as a street tree.

 In the Northern Hemisphere, it can be grown as far north as southwest England, and grows well in the south of Spain and the southern United States, and will bear flowers and fruit.
 The coasts of the southeastern Azores and Madeira offer climates similar to its original habitat.
 It is slow growing, but will eventually reach heights of 6 to 18 metres.
 Under natural conditions, it grows as a solitary tree.
 Germination of the seeds is erratic.

 The closely related Belmore sentry palm (Howea belmoreana), also endemic on Lord Howe Island, is a smaller species to 7 metres tall, found mainly as an understorey plant in moist forests.

-A potted Kentia palm sold in modern-day garden centers generally does not consist of one palm but 2 to 5, planted in clusters as seedlings to give the plant a shrubbier look.
+A potted Kentia palm sold in modern-day garden centers generally does not consist of one palm but two to five, planted in clusters as seedlings to give the plant a shrubbier look.
 They remain relatively expensive to purchase, because the export of seeds from Lord Howe Island is strictly controlled, the germination rate for seeds is low, and the plant is a slow grower, requiring years of nurturing to reach saleable size.
 In Europe Kentias are primarily nursery-grown in Holland and then sold throughout the continent.
 They are more popular, less expensive, and easier to purchase in European countries than they are in the United States, where much of the commercial growing is done in Hawaii before plants are brought to the mainland.